getsentry/sentry-docs/src/collections/_documentation/learn/getting-started-install/rust.md

-To add sentry to your Rust project you just need to add a new dependency to your `Cargo.toml`:
+To add Sentry to your Rust project you just need to add a new dependency to your `Cargo.toml`:

 ```toml
 [dependencies]